-I'm placing skinless, bone-in chicken breasts into this bowl of cold brine.
+I place skinless, bone-in chicken breasts into a bowl of cold brine.
 The brine has been chilled down to below 40 degrees Fahrenheit with ice.
 If it's not below 40 degrees, the chicken will begin to spoil.

 Next, the bowl of brining chicken is place into the refrigerator for the prescribed time.
 I left these brining for a full 2 hours, since I don't mind food that's a little on the salty side.
 Being in the refrigerator ensures that the chicken won't begin to spoil.